 Here are some high-level details about healthcare revenue cycle management that can help you understand what to leverage.

-Technology can help you reduce exceptions, improve efficiency, increase accuracy, and stay compliant.
+When it comes to healthcare revenue cycle management, technology can help you reduce exceptions, improve efficiency, increase accuracy, and stay compliant.
 Most automated billing tools are integrated into practice management software.
 We expand on this a bit further in the last section on RCM software.

 Your standard operating procedures will align staff on appropriate actions to take.
 Note that you should establish best practices in each area of the revenue cycle and include those in your SOP.
 Learn about best practices in the section “How to get the Best ROI With RCM.”